-The Tiwanaku calendar, which some archaeologists speculate is on the gate itself, apparently featured a shortened year of 290 days.
-The sun gate calendar consists of 12 periods or months, each of which has been broken down into 24 days.
+The Tiwanaku calendar, which some archeologists speculate is on the gate itself, apparently featured a shortened year of 290 days.
+Contrary to other attempts at reconstructing a new fixed calender, the sun gate calendar consists of 12 periods or months, each of which has been broken down into 24 days.
 The Gate of the Sun is a large stone block with carved details.
 It measures 13 feet by 9.8 feet, and weighs an estimated 10 tons.

 According to some ancient astronaut theorists, the gate of the sun conspiracy stems from the belief that aliens from another planet visited Earth at various points in time.
 They might have visited Tiahuanaco, and played a part in the creation of Gate of the Sun monument.

 It Once Stood Near A Seaport For The People Living In Tiahuanaco

 Archaeologists are able to determine where water levels were in the past by studying the striations and other markings in the soil and rocks.
 They used these methods when determining that Tiahuanaco, which now sits around 800 feet above sea level, was once a port city surrounded by Lake Titicaca.
 The lake is now a whopping 12 miles away from the site but in the past it was much larger.
 The Gate of the Sun is a part of this ancient port city, although no one has discovered its true purpose.

 No One Is Quite Sure Who Or What Is Depicted On The Gate